munificent/craftinginterpreters/book/parsing-expressions.md

 ### The parser class

-These parsing methods live inside a class:
+Each grammar rule becomes a method inside this new class:

 ^code parser

 Like the scanner, it consumes a sequence, only now we're working at the level of entire tokens.
-It takes in a list of tokens and uses `current` to point to the next token eagerly waiting to be consumed.
+It takes in a list of tokens and uses `current` to point to the next token eagerly waiting to be used.

 We're going to run straight through the expression grammar now and translate each rule to Java code.
 The first rule, `expression`, simply expands to the